Cystic Fibrosis

 Pulmonary

 The pulmonary status of patients should be regularly monitored by an assessment of symptoms, a physical examination, and spirometry.
 Percent predicted forced expiratory volume in 1 second (FEV1) is accepted as the single most useful objective measure of pulmonary status.
-Oxygen saturation at rest, during exercise, and/or during sleep should be measured routinely in patients with moderate-to-severe pulmonary disease to assess the need for supplemental oxygen.
+Oxygen saturation at rest, during exercise, and/or during sleep should be measured routinely in patients with moderate to severe pulmonary disease to assess the need for supplemental oxygen.

 Participation in regular exercise may help preserve pulmonary function.
 A review of exercise benefits indicated that, over 3 years of physical training, the mean annual rate of decline in forced vital capacity was significantly greater in the control group compared with the exercise group.[8]
 Both aerobic exercise and resistance exercise appear to benefit CF patients.
 Children who received aerobic training had significantly better peak aerobic capacity, whereas those who received resistance training had better weight gain, lung function, and leg strength than children who received aerobic training.[9]

-Antibiotics are used both for pulmonary exacerbations and chronic suppressive therapy.
+Antibiotics are used for both pulmonary exacerbations and chronic suppressive therapy.
 During acute exacerbations of chronic infections, therapy is typically aggressive, and treatment should be guided by each patient’s most recent sputum culture.
-Aggressive management of chronic lung infections is helpful in preventing lung function decline.[7]
+Aggressive management of chronic lung infections is helpful in preventing lung function decline.[10]
 A complete microbiologic assessment of expectorated sputum, including antibiotic susceptibility testing, should be performed every 3 months.
 More than 75% of CF patients are chronically infected by P. aeruginosa by adulthood, and this represents the most significant cause of infection over the life of the patient.
-Staphylococcus aureus is the most prevalent bacterial infection in childhood.
+S. aureus is the most prevalent bacterial infection in childhood.

 A regular azithromycin regimen (typically 3 times per week) is recommended in all CF patients 6 years and older, regardless of colonization with P. aeruginosa.
 Patients as young as 6 months may be so treated if they are found to be colonized.
 This recommendation is based on the evidence that suggests lower rates of pulmonary exacerbations and hospitalization with regular use.[11]
 This efficacy may be attributable to antibiotic effects, anti-inflammatory effects, or both.

 Inhaled tobramycin or aztreonam are cornerstones of standard CF care.
 In a clinical trial, inhaled tobramycin (TOBI) 300 mg twice daily led to a 12% improvement in FEV1.
-Treatment is given every other month in order to avoid antibiotic resistance.[9]
+Treatment is given every other month to avoid antibiotic resistance.[12]

 CF is an obstructive airway disease.
 Bronchodilators (see Asthma chapter) are used by the great majority of patients.